The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and space: Analysis

 For Mg, one of the $\upalpha$-process elements, [Mg/Fe] decreases mostly linearly with increasing [Fe/H] among the accreted stars in Fig.~\ref{fig:xfe_feh_zones}b, consistent with the onset of SNIa.
 In addition to low [Mg/Fe] stars in the highest energy group, we also note a slight upturn or spread of [Mg/Fe] of 0.03\,dex at the highest $\mathrm{[Fe/H]} \sim -0.5$.
-Contrary to \citet{Skuladottir2025}, we find very similar median abundance trends without a slope difference (compare to their Fig.~3).
+Contrary to \citet{Skuladottir2025}, we find very similar median abundance trends without a slope difference (compare to their Fig.~3), consistent with similar abundance trends of accreted systems for $\mathrm{[Fe/H] < -1}$ in the HESTIA simulations \citep{Khoperskov2023c}.
 We do find, however significantly different trends for the highest $\mathrm{[Fe/H]} > -0.75$, where we see both an increase in abundance spread, as well as an upturn of median abundances.
 This trend is consistent with the findings by \citet{Skuladottir2025} for their lowest energy sample (compare to their Fig.~5).
-We notice a similar behaviour of higher abundances for stars with lower orbit energies at similar [Fe/H] for the other $\upalpha$-process elements, such as Si -- again consistent with \citet{Skuladottir2025} -- as well as O, Ne, S, and Ti (Fig.~\ref{fig:additional_xfe_feh_zones}).
+We notice a similar behaviour of higher abundances for stars with lower orbital energies at similar [Fe/H] for the other $\upalpha$-process elements, such as Si -- again consistent with \citet{Skuladottir2025} -- as well as O, Ne, S, and Ti (Fig.~\ref{fig:additional_xfe_feh_zones}).
 Because the simulation did not include Ca, we cannot compare the trends with those by \citet{Skuladottir2025}, who find less of an increase or spread for this element.